Worldwide Guide to Women in Leadership

 Associate Deputy Minister before her promotion to Deputy Minister.

-1998-99 Parliamentary Secretary to the Minister of Health Elinor Caplan
+1998-99 Parliamentary Secretary of Health Elinor Caplan

 1999-2002 Minister of Citizenship and Immigration